Campari mulls bond to fund Lascelles buy

-MILAN, Oct 10 (Reuters) - Italy’s drink group Campari is considering issuing a bond for up to 500 million euros ($645 million) to fund the acquisition of Jamaican rum maker Lascelles deMercado & Co..
+MILAN (Reuters) - Italy’s drink group Campari (CPRI.MI) is considering issuing a bond for up to 500 million euros ($645 million) to fund the acquisition of Jamaican rum maker Lascelles deMercado & Co.
+LAS.JS.

 The bond would be non-convertible, she said.